pauldon2/ft-gke-cluster/README.md

-This is my verion GKE k8s cluster
+This is my version GKE k8s cluster